Advertiser Disclosure

 John F. Kennedy International Airport Terminal 4.
 Image Credit: John F. Kennedy International Airport

-Terminal 4 consists of 42 gates split across 2 concourses and operates international and domestic flights.
-It’s located at the southern end of the airport with available parking in the blue garage outside the terminal.
+Terminal 4 comprises 42 gates split across 2 concourses and operates international and domestic flights.
+It’s at the southern end of the airport, and parking is available in the blue garage outside the terminal.

 Level 1 – Arrivals